 Let’s talk about the other reasons why a trader can average his position.

-IN ORDER TO MAKE MORE
+To MAKE MORE

 Experience shows that, among the forex traders, there is the pursuit of additional earnings which is the main reason for averaging the transactions.
 The following example illustrates what exactly happens in this case: